 Google Ad words is a marketing machine and can be very beneficial to the start-up business or online e-commerce system.
 It gets your brand name out on search engine sidebars with visitors who have searched for specific content.
 And best of all, you only pay if they click on the link.
 You are getting your message in front of those who want to see it, leaving your site to do the selling if possible.
 The best advice on these is to start with small budgets, and work your way up.
 Be sure to use the search engines tracking code to ensure you are converting from those and watch out for the point of no-return, but a good $50 or $100 dollar investment a month will get a lot of visitors.

 Common types of Pay Per-Click advertising methods are:

 CPM – cost per thousands impressions or another said metric

 CPA – cost per certain action on your site

 The most popular being CPC, it is a good compromise between impressions shown to users and those actually interacting and making it to your site through the ad.

-popular sites: Google Adwords or Bing Ads
+popular sites: Google Ads

 Social Media Advertising